isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/templatedescription.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **TemplateDescription** é a descrição do modelo de gerenciamento de direitos aplicado a um item.
+O valor de texto do **elemento TemplateDescription** é a descrição do modelo de Gerenciamento de Direitos aplicado a um item.

 ## <a name="remarks"></a>Comentários